USEPA/WNTR/documentation/installation.rst

 	editing and debug features along with a graphical user interface.
 	Debugging options are available from the toolbar.
 	Code documentation is displayed in the object inspection window.
-Pop-up information on class structure and functions is displayed in the editor and console windows.
+Pop-up information on class structure and functions are displayed in the editor and console windows.

 	To open a Python console, open a command prompt (cmd.exe on Windows, terminal window on Linux and Mac OS X)